-The Isolation Transceiver has two status LEDs, one for power and one for communication.
+The Isolation Transceiver has three status LEDs, indicating power, communication with towfish, and GPS lock. (the GPS LED was introduced in 2023).

 The LED modes indicate the following states:

-Orange SeaQuest not connected/maidetected.
-Power LED Green SeaQuest is detected and powered.
+Orange Towfish not connected/detected.
+Power LED Green Towfish is detected and powered.
 Red Fault condition.
 Or Transceiver disabled power to towfish.
 Communications LED Blue (flashing) Data is being transmitted.
+Blue (flashing) Searching for GPS signal.
+No satellite lock.
+GPS Lock LED Blue (solid) GPS satellite signal lock is obtained, and the transceiver is able to synchronize itself and the connected towfish to the GPS time.